Permits

 Settling in Switzerland

-Apply for a L Permit
+Apply for an L Permit

 Short-term authorization to work or reside in Switzerland